deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Bruuk straightened his spine proudly.
 “My workhouse taught me how to fight.”

-Wild nodded.
+Wilde nodded.
 “Nice.
 I’ll enjoy seeing that training in action.”
 He looked to Moj.
 “What about you?”

 Moj shrugged.
 “Always new tricks to learn.
 You say train, we train.
 Tonight, maybe?
 Interesting to see what training with a Human is like...”